 Credit Risk.
 The investment policy of the System regarding credit risk is determined by each investment manager's mandate.
 The Local Government Investment Pool may invest in bankers acceptances and commercial paper subject to certain credit rating guarantee and/or collateral requirements.
-As of June 30, 2025, the fiduciary funds' investments were rated by Standard and Poor's and/or an equivalent national rating organization, and the ratings are presented below using the Standard and Poor's rating scale: (Amounts expressed in Thousands.
-Negative numbers are presented in parentheses and may not be read by all screen readers.)
+As of June 30, 2025, the fiduciary funds' investments were rated by Standard and Poor's and/or an equivalent national rating organization, and the ratings are presented below using the Standard and Poor's rating scale (amounts expressed in thousands):